Skip to main content

 • The parties can agree to a shorter notice period supported by payment in lieu for the balance

-An employer may dismiss an employee immediately without notice under Section 9 if the employee:
+An employer may dismiss an employee immediately without notice under Section 9, but only for serious misconduct:

-1. Wilfully disobeys a lawful and reasonable order
+1. Wilful disobedience of a lawful and reasonable order

-2. Misconducts himself in a way inconsistent with faithful discharge of duties
+2. Misconduct inconsistent with faithful discharge of duties

-3. Commits an act justifying dismissal under common law
+3. An act justifying dismissal under common law

-The burden of proof lies with the employer.
-Courts require cogent evidence given the serious consequences of summary dismissal.
-This is reserved for extremely serious misconduct — habitual neglect, serious negligence, persistent unauthorised absence, or wilful disobedience.
+The threshold is high.
+Courts require cogent evidence, and the burden of proof lies with the employer.
+In practice, this is reserved for cases like habitual neglect, serious negligence, persistent unauthorised absence, or wilful disobedience — not poor performance or personality clashes.

 Employment notice under Cap.
 57 uses calendar days: